Bonnie and Clyde: Platte City

+Dexfield Park

-The Barrow Gang camped at Dexfield Park, an abandoned amusement park near Dexter, Iowa, on July 24.
+The Barrow Gang camped at Dexfield Park, an abandoned amusement park near Dexter, Iowa, on July 24, 1933.
 Buck was sometimes semiconscious, and he even talked and ate, but his massive head wound and loss of blood were so severe that Barrow and Jones dug a grave for him.
-Local residents noticed their bloody bandages, and officers determined that the campers were the Barrow Gang.
+Residents noticed their bloody bandages, and officers determined that the campers were the Barrow Gang.
 Local police officers and approximately 100 spectators surrounded the group, and the Barrows soon came under fire.
 Barrow, Parker, and Jones escaped on foot.
 Buck was shot in the back, and he and his wife were captured by the officers.
 Buck died of his head wound and pneumonia after surgery five days later at Kings Daughters Hospital in Perry, Iowa.

 For the next six weeks, the remaining perpetrators ranged far afield from their usual area of operations, west to Colorado, north to Minnesota, southeast to Mississippi; yet they continued to commit armed robberies.
-They restocked their arsenal when Barrow and Jones robbed an armory at Plattville, Illinois on August 20, acquiring three BARs, handguns, and a large quantity of ammunition.
+They restocked their arsenal when Barrow and Jones robbed an armory on August 20 at Plattville, Illinois, acquiring three BARs, handguns, and a large quantity of ammunition.

 By early September, the gang risked a run to Dallas to see their families for the first time in four months.
 Jones parted company with them, continuing to Houston where his mother had moved.
 He was arrested there without incident on November 16, and returned to Dallas.
 Through the autumn, Barrow committed several robberies with small-time local accomplices, while his family and Parker's attended to her considerable medical needs.

 On November 22, they narrowly evaded arrest while trying to meet with family members near Sowers, Texas.
 Dallas Sheriff Smoot Schmid, Deputy Bob Alcorn, and Deputy Ted Hinton lay in wait nearby.
 As Barrow drove up, he sensed a trap and drove past his family's car, at which point Schmid and his deputies stood up and opened fire with machine guns and a BAR.
 The family members in the crossfire were not hit, but a BAR bullet passed through the car, striking the legs of both Barrow and Parker.
 They escaped later that night.

 On November 28, a Dallas grand jury delivered a murder indictment against Parker and Barrow for the killing – in January of that year, nearly ten months earlier – of Tarrant County Deputy Malcolm Davis; it was Parker's first warrant for murder.